FlUxIuS/V2Gdecoder/README.md

 This tool is based on [RISE V2G shared library](https://github.com/V2GClarity/RISE-V2G) to easily parse messages.

+A release is available with a compiled Java Runtime binary there: https://github.com/FlUxIuS/V2Gdecoder/releases

 ## How to use

 V2Gdecoder supports many methods to encode XML/decode EXI data as follows: